What Are Kubernetes KEPs?

 So, how does a new feature make it into Kubernetes?
 Well, it all starts with a Kubernetes Enhancement Proposal (KEP).
 It is a document that outlines a proposed change or new feature for the Kubernetes platform.
 It serves as a combination of various elements, including:

-The purpose of a KEP is to provide a structured process for proposing, evaluating, and implementing changes into the Kubernetes platform.
-The process helps to ensure that proposed changes are thoroughly discussed, evaluated, and considered in terms of their potential impact on the platform.
-The input and feedback from the wider Kubernetes community are taken into account to build consensus on the proposed changes and guide the development of the KEP document.
+A KEP provides a structured process for proposing, evaluating, and implementing changes to the Kubernetes platform.
+The process helps ensure that proposed changes are thoroughly discussed, evaluated, and considered in terms of their potential impact on the platform.
+The input and feedback from the wider Kubernetes community are considered to build consensus on the proposed changes and guide the development of the KEP document.

 Note that the KEP is created incrementally, with the collaboration and input of one or more Special Interest Groups (SIGs).